Find Affordable College Courses

 Durham, NC

-The excellent doctor’s degree programs at Duke University helped the school earn the #5 place on this year’s ranking of the best value computer and information sciences schools in North Carolina.
+A rank of #5 on this year’s list means Duke University is a great value for computer and information sciences students working on their doctor’s degree.
 Duke is a fairly large private not-for-profit school located in the city of Durham.

 In addition to its best value ranking, and one of the reasons why the school is on the list, Duke is ranked #1 for overall quality for computer and information sciences in North Carolina.

-Full Computer & Information Sciences at Duke University Report
+Read full report on Computer & Information Sciences at Duke University

 Best Value Computer & Information Sciences Colleges in the Southeast Region

-Explore all the Best Value Computer & Information Sciences Colleges in the Southeast Area or other specific states within that region.
+Explore all the Best Value Computer & Information Sciences Schools in the Southeast Area or other specific states within that region.

 State Degrees Awarded